-We believes that the proceeds from the current offering together with cash on hand will be adequate to cover our operational and developmental costs for the next eighteen months.
-However, We may require substantial additional capital resources to develop potential product candidates, obtain regulatory approvals and ultimately to commercialize such product candidates.
+We believes that the proceeds from the current offering together with cash on hand may be adequate to cover our operational and developmental costs for the next twelve months.
+However, We may require substantial additional capital resources if our subsidiary, Biohaven goes into Phase three of the clinical stage by the end of 2015 or early 2016 to develop potential product candidates, obtain regulatory approvals and ultimately to commercialize such product candidates.